learninghabits/coding-exercise-twitter-simulation/README.md

 ### The users file

-    A well-formed line will follow a pattern like this: [USER follows A, B, C] where USER represents a twitter handle and A, B,C represents a list of twitter handles they follow. e.g. @Tshepo follows @Jeff, @Travis, @UncleBob
+A well-formed line will follow a pattern like this: [USER follows A, B, C] where USER represents a twitter handle and A, B,C represents a list of twitter handles they follow.
+   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; e.g. @Tshepo follows @Jeff, @Travis, @UncleBob

 ### The tweets file

 A well-formed line will follow a patter like this: [USER> MESSAGE] where USER represents a twitter handler and a MESSAGE represents a message (of up to 140 chars) they tweeted.

  ## Output